giggi1226/TodoApp/README.md

 A simple todo list application built using react native and redux.

+# Resources
+For the Icons I used react-native-vector-icons - https://github.com/oblador/react-native-vector-icons To get a grasp of how redux works - http://redux.js.org/docs/basics/ExampleTodoList.html I also had a look at this repo as a guideline - https://github.com/ajwhite/ReactNative-Redux-Todo-List

 # What it can do

 1. Add to the list.